MarcelJurtz/Workouts/readme.md

 * Filter WOD by Equipment
 * Blacklist for specific excercises
 * Implement permalinks to api for sharing wods
-* Export-Option as Image (?) with Permalink for Social Media Sharing
+* Export-Option as Image (?) with Permalink for Social Media Sharing + Customizable Background